saslani01/poly-ratings-llm/README.md

 # Show database stats
 python fetcher.py --stats

 # Process reviews with AI.
-Takes a long time to process 50,000 reviews, so you may want to use process_professor_reviews() for testing
+Takes a long time to process 50,000 reviews, so you may want to use maybe a few professor by id if just exploring/testing
 python chunker.py

 # Run web application